 Immediately after the closing hour, tenders will be opened at the Federal Reserve Banks and Branches, following which public announcement will be made by the Treasury Department of the amount and price range of accepted bids.
 Those submitting tenders will be advised of the acceptance or rejection thereof.
 The Secretary of the Treasury expressly reserves the right to accept or reject any or all tenders, in whole or in part, and his action in any such respect shall be final.
-Subject to these reservations, noncompetitive tenders for \$200,000 or less for the additional bills dated July 11, 1963 (91 days remaining until maturity date on January 9, 1964) and noncompetitive tenders for \$100,000 or less for the 182-day bills without stated price from any one bidder will be accepted in full at the average price (in three decimals) of accepted competitive bids for the respective issues.
-Settlement for accepted tenders in accordance with the bids must be made or completed at the Federal Reserve Bank on October 10, 1963.
+Subject to these reservations, noncompetitive tenders for \$200,000 or less for the additional bills dated August 1, 1963 (91 days remaining until maturity date on January 30, 1964) and noncompetitive tenders for \$100,000 or less for the 182-day bills without stated price from any one bidder will be accepted in full at the average price (in three decimals) of accepted competitive bids for the respective issues.
+Settlement for accepted tenders in accordance with the bids must be made or completed at the Federal Reserve Bank on October 31, 1963, in cash or other immediately available funds or in a like face amount of Treasury bills maturing October 31, 1963.
 Cash and exchange tenders will receive equal treatment.
 Cash adjustments will be made for differences between the par value of maturing bills accepted in exchange and the issue price of the new bills.

 The income derived from Treasury bills, whether interest or gain from the sale or other disposition of the bills, does not have any exemption, as such, and loss from the sale or other disposition of Treasury bills does not have any special treatment, as such, under the Internal Revenue Code of 1954.
 The bills are subject to estate, inheritance, gift or other excise taxes, whether Federal or State, but are exempt from all taxation now or hereafter imposed on the principal or interest thereof by any State, or any of the possessions of the United States, or by any local taxing authority.
 For purposes of taxation the amount of discount at which Treasury bills are originally sold by the United States is considered to be interest.
-Under Sections 454(b) and 1221(5) of the Internal Revenue Code of 1954 the amount of discount at which bills issued hereunder are sold is not considered to accrue until such bills are excluded from consideration as capital assets.
+Under Sections 454(b) and 1221(5) of the Internal Revenue Code of 1954 the amount of discount at which bills issued hereunder are sold is not considered to accrue until such bills are sold, redeemed or otherwise disposed of, and such bills are excluded from consideration as capital assets.
 Accordingly, the owner of Treasury bills (other than life insurance companies) issued hereunder need include in his income tax return only the difference between the price paid for such bills, whether on original issue or on subsequent purchase, and the amount actually received either upon sale or redemption at maturity during the taxable year for which the return is made, as ordinary gain or loss.